 This scheme was introduced off the back of the Help to Buy Equity Loan scheme in 2014.
 It aimed to help Armed Forces members get onto the property ladder as a thank you for serving their country.

 If you are struggling to get yourself on the property ladder and are a member of the Armed Forces, this scheme could be perfect for you.
-The Government reviews the scheme in December 2022, and they will decide whether or not it should continue running.
-As a Mortgage Broker in Leeds, we know how much this scheme is valued, and we hope that the decision is to keep it available.
+The Government has decided to make it an enduring policy.

 The Lifetime ISA is a great way to get yourself on the property ladder.
 You can use this scheme to help purchase your first home.
 If you are a First Time Buyer in Leeds, this scheme might appeal to you.